apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithZephyr.md

 set(CMAKE_Swift_COMPILER_TARGET armv6m-none-none-eabi)
 ```

-After setting the target triple, some additional additional Swift compiler flags need to be defined:
+After setting the target triple, some additional additional Swift compiler flags need to be defined.
+Please note that the `-mfloat-abi=soft` flag may need to change to `-mfloat-abi=hard` for ARM CPUs
+that support hard-float, such as the Cortex-M4F and Cortex-M7.
+This and the `-fshort-enums` flags
+should not be required for non-ARM architectures such as Intel and RISC-V.

 ```cmake
 # Set global Swift compiler flags